-If your senior dog has allergies, his symptoms will depend on the type of allergen.
+In your senior dog itchy skin, a runny nose, congestion and a host of other issues can be signs of an allergy, however, his symptoms will depend on the type of allergen.
 Skin allergies, food allergies and environmental triggers can all contribute to allergic reactions in dogs.
 Here are the different types of dog allergies and common symptoms:

 Also known as allergic or contact dermatitis, skin allergies cause inflammation of the skin.
 Triggers include fleabites, food intolerances, and environmental allergens, such as pollen, dust and mold.
 Symptoms include: